Nitrate and Nitrite

 Interestingly, a trial gave obese people a glucose drink followed by nitrate or a placebo to see if it would help them deal with high blood sugar.
 The nitrate did not affect glucose or insulin levels.
 It did, however, reduce oxidative stress (Ashor et al. 2016).
 Some point out that the beneficial effects of nitrate that show up in animals do not generally show up in people.
 They propose that this is because of differences in ascorbic acid (vitamin C) synthesis, and that taking this vitamin may help (Bahadoran et al. 2021).

 Height, Weight, and Metabolic Syndrome

 One thing that nitrate does is to block iodide uptake into the thyroid gland, thus affecting growth and development.
-Other chemicals can also do this, including perchlorate and thiocynate.
-A longitudinal U.S. study looked at growth in girls to see if it was related to combined levels (during childhood) of nitrate, perchlorate, and thiocynate.
+Other chemicals can also do this, including perchlorate and thiocyanate.
+A longitudinal U.S. study looked at growth in girls to see if it was related to combined levels (during childhood) of nitrate, perchlorate, and thiocyanate.
 They found that higher levels of these chemicals were associated with lower waist circumference and body mass index (BMI), and not related to height (Mervish et al. 2016).
 However, a cross-sectional U.S. study found that thiocyanate exposure was positively associated with overweight/obesity and central obesity in both children and adolescents, perchlorate was negatively associated, and nitrate was not associated (Jiang and Li, 2022).
-A cross-sectional U.S. study found that higher exposure to nitrate was associated with a lower risk of obesity, while higher levels of thiocyanate were associated with a higher risk of obesity, and that there was no association between perchlorate and obesity (Zhu et al. 2019).
+A cross-sectional U.S. study of adults found that higher exposure to nitrate was associated with a lower risk of obesity, while higher levels of thiocyanate were associated with a higher risk of obesity, and that there was no association between perchlorate and obesity (Zhu et al. 2019).

 In the Amish, nitrite levels were higher in obese/overweight people with metabolic syndrome, and were associated with higher levels of triglycerides, total cholesterol, and fasting glucose, and with lower levels of HDL ("good") cholesterol (Akram et al. 2018).